This page is being edited and will be uploaded soon (October/November 2021).

 iii.
 Advantages:

-Weather the flow Is directed back ion from the mechanical filters or not is a matter of if it is desired to remove the organic matter generated within the biofilters before the flow returns to the CO2 stripper and the fish tanks.
-But in any case, it is important that the outlet from biofilters if at all then at least will only be partly treated with UV or ozone, as it is the presence of the bacteria’s generated from within the biofilters which will protect the fish in the fish tanks.
+Design flexibility especially regarding the biofilter tanks.
+Flow from the Biofilter directed back to the mechanical filter is desired to remove the organic matter generated within the Biofilter before the flow returns to the CO2 stripper and the fish tanks.
+It is important to note that the flow from the Biofilter should only be partly treated with UV or ozone, as the bacteria generated in the Biofilter protects the fish in the fish tanks.

 iv.
 Disadvantages:

-A reduction in CO2 stripping capacity compared to the double loupe concept.
+A reduction in CO2 stripping capacity compared to the double loope concept.